jeremysprofile/jeremysprofile.github.io/content/cv.md

                   - In the end, we had individual working pieces, but not a end-to-end success.
                   - Drones could land successfully at landing pads by vision and QR code recognition, plot courses around pre-configured obstacles, and fly to GPS waypoints.
                   - Lack of experience with project planning meant we didn't give ourselves even close to enough time for integration and testing.
-          - text: 'Software team lead in autonomous robot soccer competition'
+          - text: 'Software team lead in robot soccer competition'
             bullets:
-              - 'Team placed second of twelve. <a href="https://www.youtube.com/watch?v=tI_wfxj9qU8">Watch match videos</a>'
+              - 'Team placed second of twelve. <a href="https://www.youtube.com/watch?v=tI_wfxj9qU8">Match videos</a>'
             hidden:
               - 'Team designed, built, and programmed robot from off-the-shelf and 3D-printed components'
               - 'Wrote all Arduino (C++) code for tracking ball & goal via IR sensors, determining relative position on field and estimated ball distance, shooting, and goalie behavior'